jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 ![](images/98.%20Peels%20(a%20rejected%20concept).018.png)

-In larger symbols you will see the difference more easily, though:
+In larger symbols you might see the difference more easily, though:

 ![](images/98.%20Peels%20(a%20rejected%20concept).019.png)